“What we have done for ourselves alone dies with us,

 A Glimpse Into The Past

 Still finding people in Oklahoma with unclaimed money.
-We’re now over the $1,797,782 dollars.
-Sometimes progress is slow locating people or their kin with unclaimed insurance money at the State Treasurers office in OKC but we keep trying.
+We’re now over the $1.7 Million dollars.
+Sometimes progress is slow locating people or their kin with unclaimed insurance money at the State Treasurers office in OKC but we keep moving forward.

 How long has it been since you checked your name or a family member’s name?
 Its easy to do a search at the Oklahoma State Treasurer link below.
 I think every state in the union has a unclaimed property website through the respective state treasures website.